 Prayer is almost always an important part of their work, infusing it with energy and compassion.
 But for the most part, their holiness is expressed in work with the poor, action for peace or social justice, creating art, literature or music.
 Cabrini once asked God, “Give me a heart as big as the universe!”
 God must have answered, “O.K.”

 Some come to God thinking (Thomas Aquinas, Edith Stein), teaching (Charles Borromeo), cooking(Martha, patron of chefs), writing poetry (John of the Cross), gardening (Rose of Lima), painting (Blessed Fra Angélico) or acting on stage (Pelagia).

 Regardless of each individual path, the final goal is the same: that all achieve a union with God.
 From that summit, all can look back over their approaches and admire their different twists and turns.

 Imagine a heavenly deck where saints admire the view from adjoining rocking chairs.
-St. Teresa of Avila compares her interior castle to the celestial architecture.
-St. Elizabeth Ann Seton relaxes because her work is done: Her many children are fed and educated.
-St. Ignatius leads an imaginative reflection, while St. Hildegard of Bingen sings an original tune.
+Saint Teresa of Avila compares her interior castle to the celestial architecture.
+Saint Elizabeth Ann Seton relaxes because her work is done: Her many children are fed and educated.
+Saint Ignatius leads an imaginative reflection, while Saint Hildegard of Bingen sings an original tune.